eliasdorneles/eliasdorneles.github.io/site/blog/full-revamp-of-my-drum-game.md

 I also used Gemini for some help improving the copy.

-Actually I used this game project to try Claude Code again, since I had paid for an annual subscription and which I was not using at all, after getting disenchanted with AI agent coding assistance.
+Actually I used this game project to try Claude Code again, since I had paid for an annual subscription which I was not using at all, after getting disenchanted with AI agent coding assistance.

 Btw, I am sure I'm not the only person who have gone through a phase like this,